Farmhouse | 4 bedrooms | sleeps 8

 Although located in a rural and isolated setting,Bryn Ffynnon is ideal for exploring nearby Snowdonia with the towns of Betws-y-Coed and Llandudno and Conwy within easy reach.The lakes of the Gwydyr Forest and Denbigh moors offer family walking and cycling.
 The city of Chester is an hours drive away with its Roman history and 'The Rows', its fantastic medieval shopping centre"

 It provides spacious accommodation for up to 8.

-|Size:||Sleeps up to 8, 4 bedrooms|
+|Size||Sleeps up to 8, 4 bedrooms|

-Suitable for people with restricted mobility
+|Family friendly||Great for children of all ages, Suitable for people with restricted mobility|

 |Notes||Pets welcome, No smoking at this property|

-|Luxuries:||Log fire, DVD player|
+|Luxuries||Log fire, DVD player|

-|General:||Central heating, TV, Video player, CD player, Satellite TV, Wi-fi available|
+|General||Central heating, TV, Video player, CD player, Satellite TV, Wi-Fi available|

-|Standard:||Kettle, Toaster, Iron|
+|Standard||Kettle, Toaster, Iron|

-|Utilities:||Clothes dryer, Dishwasher, Cooker, Microwave, Fridge, Freezer, Washing machine|
+|Utilities||Clothes dryer, Dishwasher, Cooker, Microwave, Fridge, Freezer, Washing machine|

-|Rooms||4 bedrooms, 2 bathrooms of which 1 family bathroom and 1 shower room|
+|Rooms||4 bedrooms, 2 bathrooms of which 1 Family bathrooms and 1 Shower rooms|

-|Furniture:||Single beds (4), Double beds (2), Cots (1), Dining seating for 8, Lounge seating for 8|
+|Furniture||Single beds (4), Double beds (2), Cots (1), Dining seats for 8, Lounge seats for 8|

 |Outdoors||Balcony or terrace, Private garden, BBQ|

 The kitchen with beamed ceiling and stone fire place with log burning stove is spacious and well equiped with a dining table to seat 8 people.